ietf-scitt/draft-birkholz-scitt-receipts/draft-birkholz-scitt-receipts.md

 # Receipts      {#receipts}

-A Receipt is an inclusion proof backed by a signed tree root.
+A Receipt is an inclusion proof for a leaf backed by a signed tree root.
+It can be considered as efficient batch signing that allows to present each signed payload (leaf) in an individual message suitable for independent verification.

+## Receipt Structure

 The Receipt structure is a CBOR array.
 The fields of the array in order are:

 - signed_root: The signed root (COSE_Sign1).

 - inclusion_proof: The Merkle proof for the leaf as an array of [left, digest] pairs.

-- leaf: Information about the leaf that is needed to reconstruct LeafEntryData.
+- leaf_info: Information about the leaf that is needed to reconstruct LeafEntryData.

 The CDDL fragment that represents the above text for SCITT_Receipt follows.